 (f) to consult and cooperate with the manager of the mine and employers on all matters relating to the safety or health of persons at the mine; and

-(g) to liaise with the employees, employers, and employee’s inspectors in accordance with section 25, regarding matters concerning the safety or health of persons at the mine.
+(g) to liaise with the employees and employers regarding matters concerning the safety or health of persons at the mine.

 (2) A safety and health representative for a mine has such powers as are necessary for the carrying out of the representative’s functions under this Act and in particular, but without limiting the generality of the preceding statement, may, where requested to do so by an inspector, accompany an inspector while the inspector is carrying out, at the mine, any of the inspector’s functions under this Act.